greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/client_auth.html.md

 ### <a id="topic3"></a>Editing the pg\_hba.conf File

 Initially, the `pg_hba.conf` file is set up with generous permissions for the gpadmin user and no database access for other Greenplum Database roles.
 You will need to edit the `pg_hba.conf` file to enable users' access to databases and to secure the gpadmin user.
 Consider removing entries that have trust authentication, since they allow anyone with access to the server to connect with any role they choose.
 For local \(UNIX socket\) connections, use ident authentication, which requires the operating system user to match the role specified.
 For local and remote TCP connections, ident authentication requires the client's host to run an indent service.
-You can install an ident service on the master host and then use ident authentication for local TCP connections, for example `127.0.0.1/28`.
+You can install an ident service on the coordinator host and then use ident authentication for local TCP connections, for example `127.0.0.1/28`.
 Using ident authentication for remote TCP connections is less secure because it requires you to trust the integrity of the ident service on the client's host.

-This example shows how to edit the pg\_hba.conf file of the master to allow remote client access to all databases from all roles using encrypted password authentication.
+This example shows how to edit the pg\_hba.conf file of the coordinator to allow remote client access to all databases from all roles using encrypted password authentication.

 #### <a id="ip144328"></a>Editing pg\_hba.conf